-School/Department: Department of Oral & Maxillofacial Surgery, Special Dental Care & Orthodontics Erasmus MC Supervisor information: Prof. Eppo Wolvius (e.wolvius@erasmusmc.nl), Head of the Department oro Prof. Fernando Rivadeneira (f.rivadeneira@erasmusmc.nl), Full Professor erc Dr. Lea Kragt (I.kragt@erasmusmc.nl), Post-doctoral Scholar Website: www.oral-health.nl world no 13 Surgery Most important publications: 2016: J Dent Res 95(4):395-401.
-2016: Caries Res 50(5):471-479 & 489-497 2017: J Dent Res 96(13): 1482-1489.
+School/Department: Department of Oral & Maxillofacial Surgery, Special Dental Care & Orthodontics Erasmus MC Supervisor information: Prof. Eppo Wolvius (e.wolvius@erasmusmc.nl), Head of the Department arc Prof. Fernando Rivadeneira (f.rivadeneira@erasmusmc.nl), Full Professor erc Dr. Lea Kragt (I.kraqt@erasmusmc.nl), Post-doctoral Scholar world no 8 Surgany Website: www.oral-health.nl world no a surgery Most important publications: World no 13 Collaboration Big 2016: J Dent Res 95(4):395-401.
+Science - Genetics 2016: Caries Res 50(5):471-479 & 489-497 2017: J Dent Res 96(13): 1482-1489.
 2017: J Dent 62:18-24.
 2018: Hum Mol Genet 27(17):3113-3127.
-2019: Qual Life Res 28(7):1783-1791.
-2020: Bone 132:115-180.
-Duningt Title 2021: J Nutr.
+2019: Outal Life Res.
+28(7):1783-1791 2019.
+Qual Life Nes 28(7).1785-1791.
+2020: Bone 132:115-180 2021: J Nutr.
 151(7):1993-2000 Project Title: The oral microbiome in adolescents - individual, environmental and genetic determinants Abstract: The department of oral and maxillofacial surgery, special dental care and orthodontics conducts oral health research in big datasets from population-based cohorts and clinical cohorts.
 Oral health research in this setting is worldwide nearly unique.
 Dr Lea Kragt has worked within this research line for 8 years, is coordinating the collection of dental data and has initiated and conducted research on different aspects within the research group, from quality of life factors to endocrine disrupters.
 We offer an interesting and challenging position in an ambitious yet friendly scientific and clinical research environment.
 PhD project: The oral microbiome offers an innovative approach to develop new preventive strategies for dental diseases.
 Dental caries for example is a major public health problem with a prevalence around 30% in Dutch children and up to 90% among children worldwide, typically affecting in larger proportions socially disadvantaged and marginalized populations.
 Though caries is a preventable disease, due to its multifactorial nature, the condition is difficult to tackle.
-Therefore the aim of this project is to provide a basis for the use of the oral microbiome in both risk-identification and progression-control of dental caries by understanding its composition and modifiability.
-Dental biofilm samples have been collected (n=4800) and are processed using 16S rRNA sequencing to obtain oral microbiome profiles.
-Logistic regression (alpha diversity) and permutation analysis (beta diversity) will be used to identify associations between general as well as oral health factors and oral microbiome profiles.
+I herefore the aim of this project is to provide a basis for the use of the oral microbiome in both risk-identification and progression-control of dental carles by understanding its composition and modifiability.
+Dental biofilm samples have been conected (n=4800) and are (alpha divorcity) and permutation analycis (beta divorcity) will be used to identify associations hetween general as well as oral health factors and oral microhiome profiles.
 The candidate for this project is free to develop additional research objectives related to the oral microbiome during the project.
-We are looking for a highly motivated, hardworking student to join our very international team.
-Our strength is in Requirements of • We are looking for a nightly motivated, hardworking student to join our very international team.
-Our strength is in using team work to tackle large scientific questions and thus requires a student with good communication skills. candidate: Research Master degree (epidemiology, biomedical, (micro)biology or equivalent) or doctor of medicine (MD) or doctor of dentistry (DD) required Scholarship that will at least, sover subsistance allowance and international air plane ticket (we sould help with the Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal) English language requirement: English speaking countries & Netherlands: no requirement Other countries: IELTS 7.0 (min 6.0 for all pube), TOEEL 100 (min 20 for all pube) Other countries: IELTS 7.0 (min 6.0 for all subs), TOEFL 100 (min 20 for all subs)
+Requirements of We are looking for a highly motivated, hardworking student to join our very international team.
+Our strength is in candidate: using team work to tackle large scientific questions and thus requires a student with good communication skills.
+Research Master degree (epidemiology, biomedical, (micro)biology or equivalent) or doctor of medicine (MD) or doctor of dentistry (DD) required Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal) English speaking countries & Netherlands: no requirement Other countries: IELTS 7.0 (min 6.0 for all subs), TOEFL 100 (min 20 for all subs)